-Join author Le Ngoc Huy through the photo series of Hong Ly Silk Reproduction Village, experience and admire the golden silk threads under the golden sunlight like pouring honey, and see with your own eyes the process of cocoon incubation to get silk.
+Join author Le Ngoc Huy through the photo collection of Hong Ly Silk Reproduction Village, experience and admire the golden silk threads under the golden sunlight like pouring honey, and see with your own eyes the process of cocoon incubation to get silk.
 This is an unforgettable experience for anyone coming to Hong Ly craft village in Thai Binh.

 Bich Huong